GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 If you manage a public website in the federal government's executive branch, various policies require you to have certain content&mdash;or provide links to content&mdash;from specific places on your website.

+{{< note >}}**Sub-agency sites** are sites managed by or focused on a branch or division of a Department-level agency, such as the National Institutes of Health (NIH) website, [www.nih.gov](https://www.nih.gov), which is a sub-agency of the U.S. Department of Health and Human Services (HHS).
+The content is focused on the work of the agency.

+**Secondary sites** are sites (including microsites) managed by a federal agency on a certain topic, such as the Federal Student Aid website, [www.studentaid.gov](https://www.studentaid.gov/), which is managed by the U.S. Department of Education.
+The content is focused on a program or topic, rather than the agency that runs the program.{{< /note >}}

 **This page makes it clear:**

 - what links are required and the purpose they serve